Political systems of Imperial China: Three departments and six ministries system

 The three lords and nine ministers system was replaced by the system of three provinces and six ministries by Emperor Wen of the Sui dynasty.
 The three departments were Shangshu, Zhongshu and Menxia.
 The central committee was responsible for drafting and issuing imperial edicts; Subordinate provinces shall be responsible for the examination and verification of administrative decrees; Shangshu was responsible for carrying out important state decrees, and the heads of the three provinces were all prime ministers.
 The six ministries were officials, households, rites, soldiers, punishments, and workers.
-The three provinces and six ministries had both divisions of labor and cooperation, and they supervised and contained each other, thus forming a strict and complete system of the feudal bureaucracy, effectively improving administrative efficiency and strengthening the ruling power of the central government.
-The separation of the three powers weakens the power of the prime minister and strengthens the imperial power.
-The officially adopted systems of Song, Yuan, Ming, and Qing dynasties all changed a little on this basis.
+The separation of the three powers weakened the power of the prime minister and strengthened the imperial power.

 Prime minister system

 Qin established the system of three lords and nine ministers in the central government.
 Emperor Wu of the Western Han dynasty reformed the official system implemented the internal and external dynasties system and weakened the power of the prime minister.
 Emperor Guangwu of the Eastern Han dynasty expanded the power of the Shangshu department.
 Sui and Tang dynasties established the system of three provinces and six departments, dividing the power of the prime minister into three and containing each other, which reflected the strengthening of the imperial power.
 In the northern song dynasty, under the chancellors, the chief ministers were appointed as deputy ministers to divide the administrative power of the chancellors.
 There were privy secretaries to divide the military power and three divisions to divide the financial power.
 The Yuan dynasty set up a Zhongshu province, with prime ministers on the right and left, exercising the functions and powers of prime ministers.
 The Ming dynasty abolished the prime minister and divided the power into six parts.
 Emperor Yongle set up a cabinet and implemented "draft vote."
 The military offices were set up in the Qing dynasty, and the remnants of the prime minister system disappeared, reflecting that the imperial power had reached its peak.
 From the changes, we can see that the emperor divided and weakened the power of the prime minister, gradually concentrated all kinds of power in his own hands, and thus effectively implemented the autocratic monarchy.
 Notable prime ministers include Prime Minister Zhu of Shu, Prime Minister Xiao of Western Han and Prime Minister Wang of Song.